ShreyaPrabhu/youtube_recommendation_system/README.md

 A flask based python application that interprets user search query using RAKE, performs spell check and profanity check and returns a list of youtube video recommendations.

 ![Demo video](demo16mb.mov)
+Click on this link and select view raw.
+The demo video should get downloaded in local.

 ### Backend -
 Flask framework